AsqueInc/asque-media/README.md

 ## Todo

 - Make image uri nullable in schema files
-- Ensure only owners can access or create or update their profile
-- create functionality for uploading pictures and or media
-- Use transactions for routes that interact with otp table
+- Use transactions for database operations
-- test profile upload functionality
+- test image upload functionality
 - update route to get all art in a category so that it returns more data about the particular artwork to the client. consider updating the artwork_category schema table

 ## Installation